Cihang Daoren: Temple

 Located in the southwestern suburb of Chengdu, Sanqing Hall within Qingyang Palace is a temple dedicated to the supreme Taoist god Sanqing.
-In the center of the hall sits a statue of Sanqing, and on both sides of the hall are the disciples of Sanqing, including the Twelve Golden Immortals, including Cihang Zhenren.
+In the center of the hall sits a statue of Sanqing, and on both sides of the hall are the disciples of Sanqing, including the Twelve Golden Immortals, including Cihang Daoren.
 This historical temple traces its origins back to the Tang dynasty and underwent significant reconstruction during the Kangxi period of the Qing dynasty.
 The foundation of Sanqing Hall takes the form of a square, covering a total area of 1,600 square meters.

-In some Daoist temples, under the statute of Cihang Zhenren, there is usually a golden lion with eight additional smaller heads, which is known as the Nine-Headed Golden Lion.
-It is said that the Immortal Cihang Zhenren can appear in the human realm in 32 different human forms (三十二应), some of which are male and others female.
+In some Daoist temples, under the statute of Cihang Daoren, there is usually a golden lion with eight additional smaller heads, which is known as the Nine-Headed Golden Lion.
+It is said that the Immortal Cihang Daoren can appear in the human realm in 32 different human forms (三十二应), some of which are male and others female.

-There are three anniversaries of Cihang Zhenren that have been celebrated.
+There are three anniversaries of Cihang Daoren that have been celebrated.
 The first is on the nineteenth day of the Flower Moon (Lunar Second Month).
-This was the day Cihang Zhenren prayed for the dead to be liberated from hell and blessings for the living (other legends say it was his birthday).
+This was the day Cihang Daoren prayed for the dead to be liberated from hell and blessings for the living (other legends say it was his birthday).
 The second is on the nineteenth day of the Lychee Moon (Lunar Sixth Month).
 This was the day he subjugated Ningbo Xianzi (a sea spirit that caused maritime disasters) and successfully gained enlightenment.
 The third is on the nineteenth day of the Chrysanthemum Moon (Lunar Ninth Month).
-This was the day Cihang Zhenren achieved immortality.
+This was the day Cihang Daoren achieved immortality.